 In today's kitchens, you will find that the counters and stoves are designed to form a level, continuous surface.
 This makes cooking and cleaning easier.
-However, stoves have two heights, a cooktop height and an overall height.
+However, stoves have two heights: a cooktop height and an overall height.
 When planning a new kitchen, it helps to know both before choosing your cabinets so you know how much room is available for cooking and cleaning.

 Since both surfaces are the same, it simplifies cooking and food preparation.
 With the stove and countertop both at the same height, it also makes the kitchen look professional and well-planned.
 While planning your kitchen, consider choosing counters with traditional heights that match stove heights for ease of use.

 Overall Stove Height

 Stoves have more than one height measurement to worry about.
-A backsplash and control panel resides behind the cooking burners, and this panel adds another several inches to the stove's overall height.
+A backsplash and control panel resides behind the cooking burners on many range models, and this panel adds another several inches to the stove's overall height.
 Most control panels are between 8 and 10 inches high, but some are higher.

-Stoves and Cabinets
+Planning for Stoves and Cabinets

 A 12-inch-high cabinet generally hangs above the stove.
 The top of this cabinet is usually 96 inches from the floor, which means that the bottom of the cabinet is 48 inches above the top of the stove.
-The higher the cabinet, the less space is available over the stove top.
+The longer the cabinet, the less space is available over the stove top.
 Bear this in mind when picking out your cabinets.

 Stove Vents and Microwaves

 The stove height does not change if a microwave is installed above it because the cooktop needs to remain flush with the countertop.
 However, before choosing an over-the-stove microwave, be aware of your cabinet height and the room it allows for cooking over the stove.

 Steve Smith has published articles on a wide range of topics including cars, travel, lifestyle, business, golf, weddings and careers.
 His articles, features and news stories have appeared in newspapers, consumer magazines and on various websites.
 Smith holds a Bachelor of Arts in English and journalism from University of New Hampshire Durham.